 Go to Dashboard > Security > Attack Protection and select Bot Detection.

-Under Detection, enable the toggle.
+In the Detection section, enable the toggle.

-Under Response, choose when you want to require CAPTCHA.
+In the Response section, choose when you want to require CAPTCHA.

 Choose Never to never require your users to complete a CAPTCHA to log in.